coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

   - secure-file\tools\secure-file -decrypt .\lib\license.xml.enc -secret "%LicenseEncryptionKey%"
 ```

-[secure-file](https://www.appveyor.com/docs/how-to/secure-files/) is an AppVeyor tool to encrypt and decrypt files using a private encryption key.
-Usage is simple but tricky.
+[`secure-file`](https://www.appveyor.com/docs/how-to/secure-files/) is an AppVeyor tool to encrypt and decrypt files using a private encryption key.
+Using it is simple but tricky.

 ### Encryption key

 1. Choose a long enough key for your files to be secure.
-2. Choose a key shorter than 32K characters as it will be stored as an environment variable.
-There is only 32K to store all the environment variables on Windows.
+2. Choose a key shorter than 32k characters as it will be stored as an environment variable.
+There are only 32k characters available to store all the environment variables on Windows.
 Be considerate.
-3. Avoid special characters like ``/ \ | ~ % < > ` ' "`` in your encryption key as it is passed as a command line argument.
+3. Avoid special characters like ``/ \ | ~ % < > ` ' "`` in your encryption key as it will be passed as a command line argument.
 4. Avoid the `^` character as AppVeyor will strip it from your environment variable.

 ### Environment variable